-Large commercial vehicles such as big-rigs, semi-trucks, and 18-wheelers are involved in more than 400,000 accidents each year.
+Large commercial vehicles such as big rigs, semi-trucks, and 18-wheelers are involved in more than 400,000 accidents each year.
 These statistics are compiled by the Federal Motor Carrier Safety Administration (FMCSA), a division of the U.S. Department of Transportation that’s tasked with regulating the commercial trucking industry.

 While the majority of trucking accidents are caused by driver error, sometimes the commercial driver isn’t the only one to blame.
 When trucking companies prioritize profit over public safety, horrific truck crashes can be the result.

-Negligent Hiring Practices
+Negligent Hiring Practices Among Trucking Companies

 The FMCSA requires trucking companies to thoroughly vet drivers during the hiring process to ensure that they’re properly qualified to operate large—and potentially deadly—commercial vehicles.
-Trucking company hiring best practices should confirm drivers have a valid commercial driver’s license (CDL), clean driving and criminal records, and no health conditions that could make them a hazard to others on the road.
+Trucking companies’ hiring best practices should confirm drivers have a valid commercial driver’s license (CDL), clean driving and criminal records, and no health conditions that could make them a hazard to others on the road.